 Yellowtail, Seriola lalandi

-The Yellowtail is a prime targeted game fish especially in northern Mexican waters but is quite rare and highly seasonal in the greater Los Cabos area showing up on rare occasions during periods of sub-70o water temperatures.
-They are common in the major fish markets in the greater Los Cabos area.
+The Yellowtails are a prime target of game fishing especially in northern Mexican waters but are quite rare and highly seasonal in the greater Los Cabos area showing up occasionally during periods of sub-70oF water temperatures.
+They are common in the major fish markets of the greater Los Cabos area.

 Length versus Weight Chart: A Yellowtail Weight From Length Conversion Table is included in this website to allow the accurate determination of a fish’s weight from its length and to hopefully promote its rapid and unharmed return to the ocean.